engisalor/sketch-grammar-explorer/README.md

 **API behavior**

 To learn more about the API, it's helpful to inspect network activity while using the Sketch Engine interface.
-Importantly, Sketch Engine has some internal API methods that won't work if copy-pasted into SGEX calls.
+Importantly, some internal API methods exist that won't work if copy-pasted into SGEX calls.

 **Double-checking accuracy**